395t/review-assignments/_summaries/gropp2020implicit_2.md

 The second term in the first equation is called the Eikonal term, which encourages the gradients to be of unit 2-norm.

-Optimizing the loss function using SGD, or a variant of SGD) results in solutions that are close to a signed distance function with a smooth and suprising ly plausible zero level set.
+Optimizing the loss function using SGD, or a variant of SGD) results in solutions that are close to a signed distance function with a smooth and suprisingly plausible zero level set.

+The loss function also possesses a implicit geometric regularization property that favors smooth and natural zero level set surfaces, avoiding bad zero-loss solutions, which is known as the plane reproduction property.

+The plane reproduction property insures that the loss function will always arrive at a minima when optimizing with SGD or a variant.

+The proof of plane reproduction is located in the original paper, if the reader is interested.

 ![insert image 1](gropp2020implicit_2c.png)